 While country branding has been extensively investigated within the context of international business, we have a relatively limited understanding of its domestic impact.
 In contrast to traditional country branding literature, this paper aims to theoretically advance our understanding of nation branding and its effect on political polarization, as well as gauging its impact on cultural identity.

 Vecchi, A., Silva, E.S. and Jimenez Angel, L.M.
-(2020), "Nation branding, cultural identity and political polarization – an exploratory framework", International Marketing Review, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/IMR-01-2019-0049
+(2021), "Nation branding, cultural identity and political polarization – an exploratory framework", International Marketing Review, Vol. 38 No. 1, pp. 70-98. https://doi.org/10.1108/IMR-01-2019-0049

 Emerald Publishing Limited

 Copyright © 2020, Alessandra Vecchi, Emmanuel Sirimal Silva and Lina Maria Jimenez Angel